When building apps or websites, follow these practices for professional-quality output.

 - Repeat.

-A 300+ line single-file rewrite is hard to debug when something breaks - a single bad API call or typo can break everything silently.
+A 300+ line single-file rewrite is hard to debug - a single bad API call or typo can break everything silently.
 Small increments keep the failure surface tiny and let you bisect by diff.

 Deploy Verification